 While she's able to play in the ruck, up forward or down back to great effect, Luke’s first-class leadership will be the most valuable asset to the red, white and black.

 St Kilda finalised its draft selections and enhanced its midfield depth with the recruitment of Norwood’s Hannah Priest.

-Originally from Bendigo, the 27-year-old ball-magnet will look to bring her impressive skillset to St Kilda’s young line-up.
+Originally from Mildura, the 27-year-old ball-magnet will look to bring her impressive skillset to St Kilda’s young line-up.

 The former elite netballer is highly competitive, athletic and is armed with an impressive ability to rack up the footy, averaging 14 touches per game for the Redlegs.